stordahl/steel/README.md

 Steel Templates are base frontends either used to build new custom sites, or Steel Themes 🖌️.
 These template should meet the base requirements of provided a simple way to connect to both Sanity & Snipcart.
 There should only be one Steel Template for any given front-end framework; if one already exists, please contribute to it rather than creating a new one from scratch!
 Current Steel Templates include...
 - [steel-template-gatsby](https://github.com/stordahl/steel-template-gatsby)
 - more to come very soon!

-### Steel Themes 🖌️
-Steel Themes are custom front-ends that are built off of Steel Templates which are hosted as template reposistories here on Github.
-Currently available themes are...
-- no themes yet, check back later!

-If you'd like to add a theme to this list, please submit a PR!